forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 ## The Holy Spirit vs. Christ

-Did we put ourselves in a contradiction when we concluded by the Scriptures and the Spirit of Prophecy that the revelation of God goes ONLY through Christ?
+Did we put ourselves in a contradiction when we conclude by the Scriptures and the Spirit of Prophecy that the revelation of God goes ONLY through Christ?
 What about the Holy Spirit?

 > [!bible] [2 Peter 1:19-21 - KJV](https://www.biblegateway.com/passage/?search=2+Peter+1:19-21&version=kjv)
 > 19. We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and **the day star** arise in your hearts: